pushparajrane-byte/Blast-Pipeline/README.md

 #### 🧬 BLAST Pipeline

-This project provides a pipeline to run BLASTN searches from FASTA sequences and explore results in a Streamlit web app.
+This project provides a pipeline to run BLASTN searches from Nucleotide sequences and explore results in a Streamlit web app.
 It lets you manually paste or upload FASTA files, run BLAST, and filter results by alignment length, % identity, and e-value.